 To follow IRS rules when gathering consent, include the following information for the freelancer:

 - Notice that if the contractor does not supply consent for an electronic copy, they will automatically receive a paper copy

-- How to withdraw consent (can be completed at any time via email or paper)
+- How to withdraw consent (can be completed anytime via email or paper)

-- Whether you are ask for consent for the current tax year or for as long as they work for you
+- Whether you are asking for consent for the current tax year or for as long as they work for you

 - The hardware and software needed to view the form (if being sent electronically)

 - Instructions on receiving a paper copy (even if they have already received an electronic one)

 - Conditions on when the form will not be sent (for example, when the contract is mutually canceled or the contractor makes less than $600 in the calendar year)

 - How to update their information to receive the form successfully